Ben Aaron

+Benjamin Aron Colonomos (born September 10, 1981), known professionally as Ben Aaron, is an American media personality, based in New York Ciy, United States.
+At the start of 2020, he became a features reporter for the PIX11 Morning News on WPIX-TV in New York.

-Benjamin Aron Colonomos (born September 10, 1981) is a New York City-based media personality formerly for NBCUniversal's LXTV and WNBC's New York Live, and for the nationally syndicated Crazy Talk television series.
-From 2017 to 2019, he co-hosted the nationally syndicated TV talk show Pickler & Ben with country artist Kellie Pickler.
-As of the start of 2020, he is a features reporter for the PIX11 Morning News on WPIX-TV in New York.
+He was formerly with NBCUniversal's LXTV and WNBC's New York Live, and the nationally syndicated Crazy Talk television series.
+From 2017 to 2019, he co-hosted the nationally syndicated television talk show Pickler & Ben with country artist Kellie Pickler.

 Early life and education

 Benjamin Aron Colonomos was born on September 10, 1981, in New York to Janis Yudelson Salerno and Mark Colonomos of Jewish heritage.
-He grew up in Piermont, New York and graduated from Emerson College, in Boston, Massachusetts.
+He grew up in Piermont, New York, and graduated from Emerson College, in Boston, Massachusetts.

 Career

 Aaron started his journalism career on radio in 1999 at 18 years old working for Radio Disney.
-After a brief stint hosting a radio show in Tucson, Arizona, he moved to Los Angeles and landed an on-air television hosting job for Daybreak OC, an Orange County-based morning lifestyle/news show serving all of Los Angeles.
-From there he went to KSWB in San Diego continuing his work as a features reporter until WNBC in New York picked him up.
-He has worked for NBCUniversal at WNBC as their host of New York Live.
-There he received three consecutive Emmy Awards for "Best Features Reporter".
+After a brief period hosting a radio show in Tucson, Arizona, he moved to Los Angeles and obtained an on-air television hosting job for Daybreak OC, an Orange County-based morning lifestyle/news show serving all of Los Angeles.
+From there he went to KSWB in San Diego continuing his work as a features reporter until WNBC in New York hired him.
+He worked for NBCUniversal at WNBC as its host of New York Live.
+There, he received three consecutive Emmy Awards for "Best Features Reporter".

 He was a co-host of the nationally syndicated television program, Crazy Talk as well as being a correspondent for Extra.

-In September 2017, Aaron began co-hosting Pickler & Ben, a syndicated talk show, with country star Kellie Pickler.
-After that talk show's cancellation in summer 2019, he returned to New York working for WPIX-TV as a morning features reporter at the start of 2020.
+In September 2017, Aaron began co-hosting Pickler & Ben, a syndicated talk show, with country star Kellie Pickler, produced in Nashville, Tennessee.
+After that talk show's cancellation in summer 2019, he returned to New York City, working for WPIX-TV as a morning features reporter beginning at the start of 2020.

 Personal life

-In August 2013, Aaron became engaged to ABC News Chief Meteorologist Ginger Zee.
+In August 2013, Aaron became engaged to ABC News chief meteorologist Ginger Zee.
 The couple wed on June 7, 2014.
-Their son Adrian Benjamin Colonomos was born in December 2015. in Petoskey, Michigan.
+Their son, Adrian Benjamin Colonomos, was born in December 2015. in Petoskey, Michigan.
 On August 14, 2017, Zee announced on Good Morning America that she was pregnant with the couple's second child.
 On February 9, 2018, she gave birth to a boy, named Miles Macklin.
 The family lives in Rockland County, New York.